 Drama is a much loved subject and pupils go on their own personal journey, regardless of their starting point.

-Bay House School is proud to offer drama once a fortnight for pupils in year 7 and once a week for pupils in years 8 and 9.
-Pupils get the chance to:
+Bay House School is proud to offer drama once a week for all pupils in KS3.
+Within the subject pupils get the chance to:

 Those who opt not to study GCSE Drama will have gained and developed transferable skills to use outside the classroom, from confidence, to public speaking and team work skills.